lvh/lvh.github.io/posts/everything-ive-learned-about-running-a-financial-aid-program.md

 ## Taking care of yourself

-Running a financially program is a lot of work.
+Running a financial aid program is a lot of work.
 It scales linearly with the number of applicants; it's your job to create a process that keeps the work per applicant small, so that you can make the number of applicants large.
 (You'll know you've succeeded when the fixed